 Supplementation has increased spring Chinook redd abundance in the Upper Yakima relative to the Naches control system.
-We observed an average increase in redd counts in the upper Yakima about 80% greater than that in the Naches system from the pre- to post-supplementation periods.
-Natural-origin returns of adult spring Chinook in the post-supplementation period (2005-2012) have not changed significantly in either the supplemented Upper Yakima or Naches control systems relative to the pre-supplementation period (1982-2004).
-However, the mean naturalorigin return in the post-supplementation period increased in the upper Yakima and decreased in the Naches system relative to the pre-supplementation period.
-Results in the published literature for the spring Chinook program suggest that a single generation of state-of-the-art conservation hatchery propagation can produce fish with reproductive traits and spawning success similar to those of wild fish, given comparable body size.
+We observed an average increase in redd counts in the upper Yakima about 75% greater than that in the Naches system from the pre- to post-supplementation periods.
+Natural-origin returns of adult spring Chinook in the post-supplementation period (2005-2013) increased in the supplemented Upper Yakima and decreased in the Naches control systems relative to the pre-supplementation period (1982-2004), but neither change was statistically significant.
+After three generations of study, the results (many of which are published in the peer-reviewed literature) from the spring chinook supplementation program in the Upper Yakima River demonstrate that a well-designed and carefully managed integrated hatchery program using 100% natural-origin broodstock can produce fish for harvest and return fish to the natural spawning grounds with minimal negative impacts to the target ecosystem.
 Coho re-introduction research in the published literature suggests that hatchery-origin coho, with a legacy of as many as 10 to 30 generations of hatchery-influence, can reestablish a naturalized population after as few as 3 to 5 generations of outplanting in the wild.

 YKFP efforts to monitor and evaluate hatchery reform focus on the CESRF spring Chinook program which was designed explicitly for this purpose from its inception.
-By designing the program to use only natural-origin fish for brood-stock, the program is meeting or exceeding scientific recommendations for proportionate natural influence (PNI) on an annual basis with a 12-year mean annual PNI of 65%.
+By designing the program to use only natural-origin fish for brood-stock, the program is meeting or exceeding scientific recommendations for proportionate natural influence (PNI) on an annual basis with a 13-year mean annual PNI of 65%.
 The project is thus far meeting or exceeding most other established objectives related to hatchery reform.